buildpacks/rfcs/text/0000-project-descriptor.md

 # How it Works
 [how-it-works]: #how-it-works

 The `project.toml` contents will be read by the platform and/or the lifecycle.
-The launch image will contain labels for the data in all fields except `include` and `exclude`.
+The launch image will contain labels for the data in all fields except `include`, `exclude`, and all keys under `build`.

 ## Example: Basic app